 Similar to the calculation of the reimbursement fee, the project cost divided by its capacity provides a cost per gallon of capacity.
 For all projects the cost per gallon is \$2.5136 per gallon.
-This cost per gallon multiplied by the average daily flow from a household on a 3/4 inch meter provides the wastewater improvement fee of \$568 for a 3/4-inch water line connection.
-Similar to the reimbursement fee, the improvement fee is based on meter size and equivalent numbers of 3/4-inch meters as shown in Table 4.
+This cost per gallon multiplied by the average daily flow from a household on a 3⁄4 inch meter provides the wastewater improvement fee of \$568 for a 3⁄4-inch water line connection.
+Similar to the reimbursement fee, the improvement fee is based on meter size and equivalent numbers of 3⁄4-inch meters or the number of housing units in a multiple family complex on one meter.
+Table 4 shows the schedule.
+The improvement fee for multiple-family developments will be applied as described for the reimbursement fee-the larger of the meter size or the number of housing units multiplied by the rate per housing unit.

-The proposed improvement fee is 16.2 percent less than the current improvement fee.
+The proposed improvement fee is \$110 (16.2 percent) less than the current improvement fee.